Zoom in with touchscreen: Touch and hold with ONE finger then drag.

 Reset: Double click.

-Bitcoin Realized Price is the value of all bitcoins at the price they were bought, divided by the number of bitcoins in circulation.
+Bitcoin Realized Price is the value of all bitcoins at the price they were last transacted on-chain, divided by the number of bitcoins in circulation.
 This gives us the ‘average cost basis’ at which all bitcoins were purchased, which is another way of describing Realized Price.

 So unlike the current Market Price, which tells us the price of $BTC right now, Realized Price tells us the average purchase price of all bitcoins in circulation.